Stuart George Calder Hill

 He has considerable experience in all stages of the design and delivery of innovative construction projects and, in addition to his architectural training, has researched how project processes and contractual mechanisms can be used to ensure that buildings are delivered to the quality levels anticipated by their clients, through academic research for an MSc in Construction Law – completed at Kings College London in 2014.

-He has been a studio critic at Kingston, Cardiff and Westminster Universities and an invited speaker at conferences on the design of cultural buildings – including the Society of College, National and University Libraries and the Chartered Institute of Library and Information Professionals.
+He has been a studio critic at Kingston, Cardiff and Dalhousie Universities and an invited speaker at conferences on the design of cultural buildings – including the Society of College, National and University Libraries and the Chartered Institute of Library and Information Professionals.
 He is an external examiner for the RIBA and the Architect’s Professional Examination Authority in Scotland.

 He has won numerous drawing prizes and has exhibited work at the Venice Biennale.

 He has also published two books – ‘Visual Geometry’ (ISBN-978-1-78808-615-8) and ‘Reisen’ (ISBN-978-1-78808-615-5).

 - MSc Construction Law – King’s College London

 - PGC in International Law/Arbitration – Robert Gordon University, Aberdeen